 Texas State University Journalism and Mass Communications students must earn a passing score (70%) on the Punctuation, Usage, and Grammar test or a letter grade of C or higher in MC 1100B-Grammar for Journalists before they can be admitted to the department in full-major status.
 Students transferring credit for Mass Communication 1313 from another institution of higher education may not take any courses for which Mass Communication 1313 is a prerequisite until they have passed the test.
 Students may take the test as many times as they wish.
 Students with disabilities who may require accommodations (alternative format, reader service, extended time, etc.) must contact the Office of Disability Services (512.245.3451) prior to taking the test.
 Verification of disability will be required.

-Currently, the PUG is a paper and pencil exam with a 1 hour minute time limit and is administered every quarter-hour only.
-Students should arrive about 20 minutes before the testing time for payment and registration.
+The PUG is a computer-based exam with a 1 hour minute time limit .
 For PUG testing times, see Testing Lab Hours.
 These times are subject to change.
 Call the TREC at 512.245.2276 to verify test times.
 No pre-registration is required.

 Bring a photo ID (Driver's license, student ID, passport).
 Test payment is made on the day of the test.
 For the first three attempts, the fee for the PUG is $40 by credit card, money order (payable to Texas State University), or exact cash.
 After the first three paid examinations, the fee is $20 per exam (i.e., attempt 4, attempt 5, and so on).
 This fee is collected upon test registration.